RohanFernandez/ObjectPoolingSystem/ObjectPoolingSystem/Assets/ObjectPoolingSystem/Readme.txt

-FretBuzzObjectPool
+//Created by Rohan Fernandez
+//Contact fretbuzz31f@gmail.com for any details.

+Object Pooling System

+-Instantiation of gameobjects or creating objects require time to create and processing each time.
+-Using an object pool you can reuse the objects.
-This asset will be used to get and return objects from and to the pool providing reusability and automatic creation of the object if the pool is empty.
+-This asset will be used to get and return objects from and to the pool.
+-On creating the pool for the first time you can set the size of the pool, so that the pool is instantiated with the total amount of object you require at max.
+This prevents from instantiating/creating objects after that.
+-You can specialize the pool to act specifically for different types of objects, a MonoObjectPool is included in this asset for pooling of GameObjects(MonoBehaviour).
+-Gameobjects managed by the MonoObjectPool can be set to have a specific parent gameobject.
-You can use this asset for reusability of your objects.
+-You can use this asset for reusability of your objects and automatic creation of the object if the pool is empty.
+-If the pool is empty and you call getObject(), the pool will automatically create an object.
+-One completed using an object return the object back into the pool.

 -------- ObjectPool<T>